-The Planning Commission recommended and the City Council approved the following major modifications in 2017.
+Based on Planning Commission recommendations, the City Council approved the following major modifications in 2017.

 - 1. An increase in the number of proposed residential units from 300 to 380 units, and in residential square footage from 300,000 square feet to 352,000 square feet. - 2.
 A reconfiguration of the internal street grid on the east side of the development.